PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 10 Plans.md

 	- [[Statblocks#Alchemist|Alchemist]] (Orc, **Dig**) | rooftop
 	- [[Statblocks#Human Trickshot|Trickshot]] (Human, **Nila**) | rooftop
 - Loot:
-	- Something indicating they came from an illegal dreamlily factory
+	- Something indicating they came from an illegal Dreamlily factory

 - [ ] Moment 1: *Dreamlily Den*
 - An old [[Dreamlily Den|warehouse]] being used by the Boromar Clan to make Dreamlily.